octref/blog/about.md

 Software engineer is my title, but I aim to become an Information Architect.
 In the literary level, I work to organize and present information at the right place & time.
 In a figurative sense, I try to approach programming with empathy and ethics, despite programming itself being a very technical endeavor.

-I'm also part of the Vue.js team and I build [Vetur](https://github.com/vuejs/vetur), a Language Server that enhances the Vue programming experience in an editor.
+I'm also part of the Vue.js team and I build [Vetur](https://github.com/vuejs/vetur), a Language Server that enhances the Vue editing experience.

 Some projects that I work on: